Expression, Collection and Storage of Breast Milk

 When to express breast milk:

 It is important to remove milk at the same times you would normally breastfeed.
 This helps your breasts continue to make milk.
 Start to express within 6 hours after you give birth if your baby cannot breastfeed right away.
 Express your milk as often as he would breastfeed, which is 8 to 12 times a day.
 Express your milk for about 15 to 20 minutes or until your milk stops coming out.
-During the first few days after delivery, you will produce colostrum.
-Colostrum is a special type of milk that has many nutrients in it.
-It may take about 2 to 4 days for your mature milk to come in to replace the colostrum.
+It is important to remove milk at the same times you would normally breastfeed.
+This helps your breasts continue to make milk.

 How to express breast milk: